SteveDunn/Vogen/docs/site/Writerside/topics/reference/Performance.md

 | UsingValueObjectAsStruct | 184.8 ns | 12.19 | 0.67   | 1.22  | 0.02    | 0.0153 | 256 B     | 1.00        |

-There is a tiny amount of performance overhead, but these measurements are incredibly small.
-There is no memory overhead.
+There's a minor performance overhead, but these measurements are incredibly small.
+Also, there's no memory overhead.